 SCE was the civil engineer and surveyor of record on this design-build team with Lydig Construction and Integrus Architects for this 35,000 gsf including 43 city staff and public parking stalls, street frontage, and public plaza.
 Our team won the work competing against three other teams as part of a series of workshops and presentations to City staff and elected officials.
 SCE completed a full topographical survey and utility survey of the site and permitted all site civil works associated with this 2 acre site in the core civic area in the City Sequim and adjacent to the Clallam County Transit Center.
 SCE engineers have worked closely with City staff, PUD, and Transit representatives to arrive at an agreeable and sustainable design with LEED silver certification goals.
 Occupancy was 2015.

-The SR99 Bored Tunnel Project replaces the Central Waterfront Section of the Alaskan Way Viaduct.
+The SR99 Bored Tunnel Project replaced the Central Waterfront Section of the Alaskan Way Viaduct.
 As team members to the STP-JV general contractor, SCE is currently serving as the utility civil/structural engineer.
 This project is a fast track Design-Build.
-SCE is performing the engineering design, supporting the contractor to relocate the Seattle City Light (SCL) 115kv, 26kv, and the 13.8kv network services, water main design for temporary relocation, PSE and other utility temporary or permanent relocations to clear the way for the excavation of the open cut and bored tunnel, at both north and south portals.
-This effort has required close collaboration with the utility contractor, SCL, WSDOT, and SDOT as is typical with Design-Build projects.
-There are significant de-construction and reconstruction elements to this project requiring special attention to phasing of the work.
-Construction began in March 2012 and will continue until 2018.
-SCE is also supporting the settlement monitoring of the excavation and tunneling of this project as a sub-consultant to Sol-Data Incorporated, an expert construction deformation monitoring firm with strong international experience.
-SCE is performing the professional field surveying; providing vertical and horizontal control, the field survey monitoring and engineering services throughout the excavation and boring of the tunnel for the duration of the project.
+SCE performed the engineering design, supporting the contractor to relocate the Seattle City Light (SCL) 115kv, 26kv, and the 13.8kv network services, water main design for temporary relocation, PSE and other utility temporary or permanent relocations to clear the way for the excavation of the open cut and bored tunnel, at both north and south portals.
+This effort required close collaboration with the utility contractor, SCL, WSDOT, and SDOT as is typical with Design-Build projects.
+There were significant de-construction and reconstruction elements to this project requiring special attention to phasing of the work.
+SCE also supported the settlement monitoring of the excavation and tunneling of this project as a sub-consultant to Sol-Data Incorporated, an expert construction deformation monitoring firm with strong international experience.
+SCE performed the professional field surveying; providing vertical and horizontal control, the field survey monitoring and engineering services throughout the excavation and boring of the tunnel for the duration of the project.